A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Model Specification and Inference

-\paragraph{Example: Network size effects} For a given type of social setting (e.g., classroom, household), bigger networks will typically have lower density ($\abs{\net}/\enbc{\nactors(\nactors-1)/2}$ for undirected networks), with mean degree ($\abs{\net}/\enbc{\nactors/2}$) being close to invariant to size; but the ``default'' ERGM behaviour is to preserve network density \citep{KrHa11a} so that mean degree grows in proportion to $\nactors$. \citeauthor{KrHa11a} proposed to adjust this behaviour by an offset term of the form $-\log(\nactors) \abs{\net}$: other things being equal, the odds of a relation in a network of size $\nactors$ would be scaled by $\nactors\inv$, stabilising the mean degree.
+\paragraph{Example: Network size effects} For a given type of social setting (e.g., classroom, household), bigger networks will typically have lower density ($\abs{\net}/\enbc{\nactors(\nactors-1)/2}$ for undirected networks), with mean degree ($\abs{\net}/\enbc{\nactors/2}$) being close to invariant to size.
+This includes our data (e.g., Figure~\ref{fig:size-vs-dens}); but the ``default'' ERGM behaviour is to preserve network density \citep{KrHa11a} so that mean degree grows in proportion to $\nactors$. \citeauthor{KrHa11a} proposed to adjust this behaviour by an offset term of the form $-\log(\nactors) \abs{\net}$: other things being equal, the odds of a relation in a network of size $\nactors$ would be scaled by $\nactors\inv$, stabilising the mean degree.
 But, their result is asymptotic, reliant on sparsity, and only adjusts lower-order properties (density, mixing, and, fortuitously, degree distribution).